What you should do to ensure email deliverability with SendGrid

 References:

-Configure this from Settings > Sender Authentication.
+Set this up from Settings > Sender Authentication.

 Reference: Official Documentation